Labib591/sticklyfy/README.md

-# 🗒️ Sticklify
+# 🗒️ Sticklyfy

-**Sticklify** is a clean, lightweight Flutter app designed to help you take and organize notes in the form of draggable sticky notes.
+**Sticklyfy** is a clean, lightweight Flutter app designed to help you take and organize notes in the form of draggable sticky notes.
 Whether you're brainstorming ideas, managing tasks, or organizing thoughts, Sticklify gives you a visual and interactive way to do it all — powered by modern **BLoC state management**.

 ---